Houdini 21.0 Nodes Geometry nodes

 You can optionally turn on the Transform extruded front to also apply a full move/rotate/scale transform to the extrusion front.

-This transform is applied in addition to the Distance and Twist controls, so you probably want to set them to 0 if you want to use the transform.
+This transform is applied in addition to the Distance and Twist controls, so you may want to set them to 0 to use the transform.

 Multiple extrusions